OpenVoiceOS/ovos-tts-plugin-cotovia/readme.md

 concatenation of prerecorded segments.
 Cotovia determines the sequence of sounds, its intonation and duration from the input text.
 Actually several intonation contours are considered in parallel and for each one a sequence of speech units is selected.
 The final intonation contours is selected according to the suitability of the sequence of speech units found.
-Obviously the computational load and, therefore, the time of execution depends on the number of speech units of the speaker and the number of parallel intonation contours considered.
-The number of parallel intonation contours iniatially considered may be specified by the optional parameter -N (default 50), although the speech unit search is only performed for the M most different contours (parameter -M, default 10).
-Of course, the quality also depends on the number of speech units  and on the number of parallel intonation contours.

 ### Voices